 Open the Properties of the Client Settings you wish to use or create a new one to deploy as appropriate.

 Screenshot of the Default Settings interface in the Configuration Manager console.
-"Enable installation of Express installation files" is highlighted and set to Yes.
+"1.
+Allow clients to download delta content when available" is highlighted and set to Yes.

 Enable UUP and sync updates.